Frequently Asked Questions

 Why are you suddenly working so hard and stretching so aggressively into a new space so late in your career?
 You're in your 50s after all!

-I'm absolutely certain the most important work of my career will happen in the next 10 years in AIl.
-I've felt this "click" before, though not at this level and this strongly (with BI), and the same feeling—stronger now—tells me I was made for this, something I feel down to my bones, so I'm going all-in.
+I'm absolutely certain the most important work of my career will happen in the next 10 years in AI.
+I've felt this "click" before, though not at this level and this strongly (with BI), and the same feeling, stronger now, tells me I was made for this, something I feel down to my bones, so I'm going all-in.

 Get the Full Story